Design your custom ring around the vibrant green of emerald.

 There's no charge to discuss your design, and price out options with our team.
 In many cases, our jewelry designers will also create artistic sketches of our design concepts for your piece.
 We request a deposit prior to producing 3D models and renderings of your design and that deposit goes toward the final cost of producing your piece.

-Unlike most jewelers, we don't keep a huge inventory of gems.
+Unlike most jewelers, we don't keep a huge inventory of diamonds or other gemstones.
 Since every piece we make is custom, we prefer to source each stone individually, to suit the design and the specific needs of each customer.

-As with the rest of our design process, our team will guide you through the gem selection process.
-We start by figuring out what's important to you in a gemstone, whether it's budget, origin, size, color, or simply the overall look.
+As with the rest of our design process, our team will guide you through the diamond selection process.
+We start by figuring out what's important to you in a diamond or gemstone, whether it's budget, origin, size, or simply the overall look.
 With that in mind, we research and prepare a set of options that we think would work for you.
-Some come from our curated collection, others from a network of trusted suppliers, and in some cases, we may opt to have an expert lapidary custom cut your gem.
+You'll get to see those options in a lot of detail, with 360-degree video and high resolution photos, and we'll provide a lot of context and advice to help you understand the trade-offs.
 You'll make the final decision on the option that best meets your needs, and we'll make sure you have everything you need to make the best choice.
+Click here to see how our diamond consultation works.

-Our primary goal with gemstones is transparency.
+Our primary goal with diamonds and other gemstones is transparency.
 The center stone is an essential part of the look of your ring and it can be a big financial decision.
 Trust is built on honest communication, so we work hard to give you all the information you need to make a confident choice.
+And we encourage you to ask us questions!
+If you're read something about fluorescence or brown tinge that you'd like us to help you understand, or if you've seen a diamond elsewhere that looks like an incredible deal, we'll be happy to offer you our expert advice.
+We know a lot about the diamond market, so we're pretty confident that we can get you a stunner of a diamond at a great price, but we'll also be the first to tell you if we think you've spotted a killer deal somewhere else.

 We stand behind our jewelry 100% and we offer a comprehensive set of warranties so that you can purchase with confidence.